GNOME/gtk/docs/reference/gtk/running.md

 included in the GDK libraries you are using:

 quartz
- : Selects the native Quartz backend win32
+: Selects the native Quartz backend

+win32
- : Selects the native backend for Microsoft Windows x11
+: Selects the native backend for Microsoft Windows

+x11
- : Selects the native backend for connecting to X11 servers broadway
+: Selects the native backend for connecting to X11 servers

+broadway
- : Selects the Broadway backend for display in web browsers wayland
+: Selects the Broadway backend for display in web browsers

+wayland
 : Selects the Wayland backend for connecting to Wayland compositors

 This environment variable can contain a comma-separated list of backend names, which are tried in order.
 The list may also contain a *, which means: try all remaining backends.
 The special value `help` can be used to make GDK print out a list of all available backends.
-For more information about selecting backends, see the gdk_display_manager_get() function.
+For more information about selecting backends, see the [method@Gdk.DisplayManager.get] function.

 ### GDK_VULKAN_DEVICE